miracelwhipp/nuget-maven/README.md

-# cs-maven
+# nuget-maven
-This maven plugin allows you to compile and test c# code as well as deploy the binaries to maven repositories.
+This maven provides a wagon that is capable of downloading nuget artifacts.